 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

-A 2009 review of the safety and efficacy of DSAEK, performed by the American Academy of Ophthalmology’s (AAO) Ophthalmic Technology Assessment Committee, identified 1 level I study (randomized controlled trial of precut vs. surgeon dissected) along with 9 level II (well-designed observational studies) and 21 level III studies (mostly retrospective case series).
-(2) Although more than 2,000 eyes treated with DSAEK were reported on in different publications, most were reported by one research group with some overlap in patients.
+A 2009 review, performed by the American Academy of Ophthalmology’s (AAO) Ophthalmic Technology Assessment Committee, of the safety and efficacy of DSAEK identified one level-I study (randomized controlled trial [RCT] of precut vs. surgeon dissected) along with 9 level-II (well-designed observational studies) and 21 level-III studies (mostly retrospective case series).
+(1) Although more than 2,000 eyes treated with DSAEK were reported on in different publications, most were reported by one research group with some overlap in patients.
 The main results from this evidence review are as follows: